Capital One-Discover emerging as key proof point of Fed merger policy

 Barr addressed the topic of merger reform briefly during a public event at the Brookings Institution earlier this month.
 He argued that the Fed's current merger review framework is sufficient.

-"We have a set of statutory factors that we review on financial stability, on competition, on convenience and the age of the community and on financial and managerial factors.
+"We have a set of statutory factors that we review on financial stability, on competition, on convenience and the needs of the community and on financial and managerial factors.
 And we methodically analyze those factors," Barr said.
 "That's our job as regulators."

 In May, Barr told the Senate Banking Committee that, while the Fed was not considering making changes to its own M&A review guidance, it was nonetheless working collaboratively with the other agencies on their revisions.